 - Both conform to contours, but Casper Wave does this a little better.

-- The Wave is better at supporting more weight.
+- The Wave is thicker and is better at supporting more weight.

 Both are responsive and have a balanced foam feel, but the original Casper has a denser and slightly firmer feel.